getodk/docs/briefcase-forms.rst

 .. note::

- ODK Briefcase does not support pushing blank forms to ODK Collect.You can manually install the forms on your ODK Collect device.
+ ODK Briefcase does not support pushing blank forms to ODK Collect.
+You can manually install the forms on your ODK Collect device.

+.. _export-forms:

 Export forms to CSV
 ---------------------

 - Open *ODK Briefcase*.
 - In the window which opens up select :guilabel:`export` tab.
-- Select the form you wish to export from the :guilabel:`form` dropdown.It displays a list of all forms on your ODK Briefcase Storage.
+- Select the form you wish to export from the :guilabel:`form` dropdown.
+It displays a list of all forms on your ODK Briefcase Storage.
 - Specify the location where you wish to export form as csv on your system in the :guilabel:`Export Directory` option.
 - Click on :guilabel:`Export` at the bottom of the window.

 --------------

+.. _cli-use:

 Working with command line
 ----------------------------